 Political theory generally argues that individuals may affiliate with the state as superiors or inferiors.
 However that relationship is constructed, it must also respect two conditions: first, that both parties to the arrangement agree on its nature and, second, that the affiliation be consistent with a broader moral outlook.
-To succeed, that moral standing must be supported by the culture and consistent with individuals’ virtual circles, their worldview (see “What is the Virtual Circle?”).
+To succeed, that moral standing must be supported by the culture and consistent with individuals’ worldview.
 Failure of the first condition results in resentment, crime, or revolution.
 Failure of the second reduces law to a positivist and disconnected set of conventions based on utility or repression.
 When government claimed dominance over individuals, the required conditions were nearly always met, but in the modern age as individuals assumed superiority to the state, the necessity for mutual agreement has foundered because citizens have found no means to reconcile their sense of the proper role of government with the entitlements their theory of its origin should guarantee.

 Socrates regarded the state as superior to the citizens who compose it.
 He demonstrated that conviction in the most dramatic way possible: by calmly accepting his death at the hands of the Athenian authorities.
 Though thinking himself innocent of the charges of corrupting the young, he refused to protest or attempt escape, saying such efforts would teach disrespect to authority.
 In elevating the state above himself, Socrates represented his times.
 The etymology of idiot is from the Greek. meaning “one who separates himself from the state.”
 The idea that persons have a vital stake in political life was fundamental to the moral outlook of antiquity but no more so than the conviction that the state’s authority must be supreme to maintain order.
 We see echoes of that thinking in our Founding Fathers’ distrust of democracy.
 They assumed that individuals need government far more than government needs individuals.
 Theocracies saw a template for that relationship in God’s to man.

-The notion that the authority of the state requires the subservience of its people proved highly resilient so long as authority itself remained the most powerful warrant for political affiliation.
+The notion that the authority of the state requires the forfeiture of subjects’ moral agency to enable trust proved highly resilient so long as authority itself remained the most powerful warrant for political affiliation.
 The era of emperor and pontifex maximus fractured into medievalism without the slightest crack in authority’s claim to precedence over the constituents of political order, whether they be castes, townspeople, or religious orders.
 It occurred to no one that the fundamental unit of civic life might be the individual who composed these estates or that the warrant for such a structure might be sought in anything other than authority.

 Challenge was slow to come and even slower to be recognized as legitimate.
 When Martin Luther confronted the Diet of Worms in 1521 and put his own conscience above its authority, he planted the seed that would grow into a challenge to the primacy of government, but this stalk of individualism was both exotic and tender and its stake in the soil of human reason shaky, and not just as a basis for political order.
 Authority did not fail gracefully.
 It still claims its place in moral life, though one much diminished because of its historical and structural failures (see “The Fragility of Religious Authority”).
 The lessons of the Protestant Reformation for early defenders of modernism were all negative: authority could never provide moral suasion or political unity if challenged by sources equally trusted.
 As Luther observed, the challenge could only appeal to and be arbitrated by individual conscience.
 Particularly in politics, though, that painful truth carried a second explosive charge.